JoanPedro/stripe-payments/README.md

 # stripe-payments
-Using Stripe API for payments
+Using Stripe API for payments.
+Typescript and Express details.